karkman/Metagenomics2021/Day3/README.md

 ```

 Terminate your job and check that it is no longer in your list of jobs.
-We have run the assemblies for you, so now copy the assembled metagenomes from `/scratch/project_2001499/COURSE_DATA/ASSEMBLY_MEGAHIT`.
-What kind of files did you copy?
-Please take a look at the log files.

-Questions about the assembly:
-* Which version of `MEGAHIT` did we actually use for the assemblies?
-* How long did the assemblies take to finish?
-* Which sample gave the longest contig?

 ## Assembly quality statistics
 Let's take a look at the assemblies in a bit more detail with [MetaQUAST](http://bioinf.spbau.ru/metaquast).